Anna-Stacy/gencg_h2501/WeeklyJournals/Week_14.md

 ## Critical Reflection
 What worked:
 Making one central object carry the whole theme.
 The disc became my anchor, and everything else (gradient, stars, face details) supports it instead of competing with it.
-Easing was the secret sauce—without it, the transition would feel like a cheap slider; with it, it feels like a cycle that has rhythm.
+Easing was the secret sauce, without it, the transition would feel like a cheap slider; with it, it feels like a cycle that has rhythm.
 The inertial rotation also made the interaction feel physical, which matches the idea of turning from night to day instead of toggling it like a light switch.

 What failed:
 I had to fight my instinct to add too much.
 Every extra decorative element risked turning the sketch into noise.
 The best decision I made was choosing clarity over clutter.
 During critique, what I said exactly is XYZ UNCERTAIN, but the internal conclusion I’m keeping is clear: generative work looks strongest when the system is readable and the aesthetic choices serve the concept.

 Next step (if I extend this later):
-Explore a richer “twilight” region between sun and moon—something subtle, not a third mode, but a more complex blend.
+Explore a richer “twilight” region between sun and moon, something subtle, not a third mode, but a more complex blend.
 But for this course, the final project feels like a real conclusion: the semester started with me losing work and drawing simple faces, and it ended with me building a controlled, interactive cycle where light and dark continuously trade places without either one being “the end.”